One of the Best Mayan Site for History and Adventure

 In addition, Coba has many ancient stelas with Mayan symbols carved into the stone.
 They probably marked important events in ancient Mayan civilization.

 Families, teenagers and those who enjoy fun adventures will love exploring this unique archaeological site.
-Unlike other Mayan sites in the Yucatan, the ruins of Coba are very hands-on and definitely not boring.
-The 30 square-mile (80km²) site is so widespread, the best way to explore it is by bicycle, taxi-tricycle or rickshaw.
+Unlike other Mayan sites in the Yucatan, the ruins are very hands-on and definitely not boring.
+The 30 square-mile (80km²) site is so widespread, the best way to explore it is by bicycle or taxi-tricycle.

 Coba Ruins Tours